Friday, March 10, 2017

 Call for Proposals

 MassCUE/MASCD Spring Leadership Conference 2017 Call for Proposals is now closed!
-We thank all the educators how applied to present at our spring leadership conference, Leveraging Technology to Empower the Whole Child.
+We thank all the educators who applied to present at our spring leadership conference, Leveraging Technology to Empower the Whole Child.

 Starr Sackstein is a nationally board certified teacher who has taught in the NYC public school system for 15 years.
 Sackstein has written books about assessment reform and student empowerment as well as presenting a TEDx talk about her journey to give up grades.